MorphiaOrg/morphia-docs/content/morphia/2.4/life-cycle-methods.md

 }
 ```

-### EntityListeners
+## EntityListeners

 If your application has more generalized life cycle events, these methods can be stored on classes external to your model.
-For example's sake, let's assume there's a need to digitally sign all documents before storing it in the database.
+For example's sake, let's assume there's a need to digitally sign all documents before storing them in the database.

 ```java
 @EntityListeners(DigitalSigner.class)